Lunar habitation: 3D-printed structures

 On January 31, 2013, the ESA working with Foster + Partners, tested a 3D-printed structure that could be constructed of lunar regolith for use as a Moon base.

+While 3-D printed facilities have been proposed, they still pose a number of obstacles such as the application temperature of the building material and the curing temperature are often different and requires extreme tolerances to be maintained.
+Additionally, all of the 3-D printing equipment will have to be set up prior to the printing to begin and once printing of the shell is complete this technique furthermore needs doors, windows, seals, and other electronics to be installed separately, making other techniques potentially more viable.

 Transportation

 Earth to the Moon

 Conventional rockets have been used for most lunar explorations to date.
 The ESA's SMART-1 mission from 2003 to 2006 used conventional chemical rockets to reach orbit and Hall effect thrusters to arrive at the Moon in 13 months.
 NASA would have used chemical rockets on its Ares V booster and Altair lander, that were being developed for a planned return to the Moon around 2019, but this was cancelled.
 The construction workers, location finders, and other astronauts vital to building, would have been taken four at a time in NASA's Orion spacecraft.

 Space elevators are another proposed concept of Earth-Lunar transport.